AChagan/SensorsDashboard/README.md

 ## IOT Sensor

-Contains a script that runs on a raspberry pi, and requires an SCD30 sensor to measure c02 in the atmosphere, temperature, and humidity.
+Contains a script that runs on a raspberry pi, and requires an SCD30 sensor to measure c02, temperature, and humidity.